This post may contain affiliate links.

-I’m happy to rescue these boots, fix them up, and find them good homes (see my post about online resale).
-Yet, I’d also be happy to see people keep their well-loved boots and give them a new life with a nice touch up!
-Nothings says sustainable living like repairing a perfectly good item rather than buying something new.
+I’m happy to rescue these boots, fix them, and find good homes.
+Yet, I’d also be happy to see people keep their well-loved boots and give them a new life with a nice touch-up!

 - 2T Shea butter (conditions the leather)